-This year the lady gave me a lockpicking set.
+This year the lady gave me a lock picking set (affiliate link).
 I’ve always been interested in security, mostly in the digital space, but also for assets in the real world.

 When we got our apartment I was very pleased that the door locks in three places and that the key is two dimensional.
 Certainly not high security stuff, but at least not kicked down with one swing.